carolineburns3/finalproject/README.md

 We see an increase in test scores after 2008, so Indiana's changed tax policy may be a potential solution.
 This type of policy works to eliminate disparities in revenue within each school district.
 There is not a lot of data for just Indiana though, so this might be better to explore from within the state: do districts that benefited the most from this policy perform better?

 We decided to look more between states.
 Some states have more funding disparities than others.
 Alaska allocates the highest percentage of funding to districts with the highest poverty levels, while Nevada's low poverty districts receive more funding than their high poverty districts (Leins 2020).
 These differences in fundings and expenditures could impact the average scores of students in these states.
 Since we don't have socioeconomic class data, we use race to look at potential differences.
 As we know from background research, Black students are more likely to attend low povery schools.
 The average reading score for Black students in Nevada is significantly less than in Alaska.
 Scores are 201.4 and 207.5 for Black students in Nevada and Alaska, respectively.
 This result may indicate that Alaska's more equitable funding (with higher poverty districts getting more money) may impact student outcomes (standardized test scores).
 White student's scores are not significantly different between Nevada and Alaska.
 The scores are 226.8 and 225.5 for Black students in Nevada and Alaska, respectively.
 This may be because Alaska's funding choices are more designed to improve underserved school districts.

+# Conclusions

+# Future Directions

+# Run Notebook in Colab

+Click the link below to run our notebook in Colab.

 # Sources: